 There were measures in place to protect the residents from being harmed or suffering from abuse.
-Previously there had been a trend of safeguarding, peer to peer incidents in this centre.
-However, with the discharge of a resident from the centre in the preceding period safeguarding incidents had been significantly reduced.
-There had been no safeguarding incidents in the centre in the preceding six month period.
+There had been no allegations or suspicions of abuse in the preceding period.
 The provider had a safeguarding policy in place and a staff member spoken with was aware of safeguarding procedures.